dylanhsieh/golang-leetcode-practices/README.md

 ## Introduction

   - try to summarize the solutions of leetcode problems in golang I have done.
-  - you can run test in each problem folder
+  - you can run tests in each problem folder

 ## Problems